 </script>

-Want to do a server-side autocomplete?
+Want to fetch suggestions from the server instead?
 Simply pass the URL into data

 , and it will change into “AJAX mode”.
-Take note of the extra options here:
+Take note that you can define post

-As for the server-side, here is a dummy example in PHP:
+to send more data to the server.
+As for the server side, here is a dummy example in PHP:

 // (A) DUMMY DATA